Skip to content

 Method 2:

-READ More Relevant Stuff: Install XAMPP On Ubuntu 18.04 LTS
+READ More Relevant Stuff: How to Install Java On Ubuntu 22.04 LTS

 How To Hide a File or Folder in Ubuntu Through Command Line